Restaurants: Which Cities and States are Most Pet-Friendly?

 Not Just California

-Among the top 10 cities boasting the most pet-friendly businesses, half are located in California.
-Alongside the usual suspects, San Jose and Sacramento make the list.
+Among the top 10 cities boasting the most pet-friendly businesses, three are located in California.
 But what about the other states?

-Five distinct states are represented here, each contributing one city.
-These cities, ranked from the most to the least pet-friendly establishments, are: Austin, TX; Portland, OR; Seattle, WA; Honolulu, HI; and New Orleans, LA.
+Six distinct states are represented here, each contributing one city, with Texas contributing two.
+These cities, ranked from the most to the least pet-friendly establishments, are: Austin, TX; Portland, OR; Seattle, WA; Houston, TX; New York, NY; Chicago, IL; and Miami, FL.

-The percentage of pet-friendly businesses in these cities ranges from 11.3% in New Orleans to 16.88% in Austin.
+The percentage of pet-friendly businesses in these cities ranges from 5.64% in New York to 22.16% in Austin.

 Who's Lagging Behind?